MSc in Regional Development Planning and Management: Career Path

 • Managing projects: This may involve overseeing the planning, execution, and control of development projects, including budgeting and scheduling.

-• Engaging with community members: This may involve working with community members to gather input and feedback on development plans and projects, as well as working to build support for those plans and projects.
+• Engaging with community members: This may involve working with community members to gather input and feedback on development plans and projects and build support for those plans and projects.

 • Collaborating with other professionals: This may involve working with other professionals, such as urban planners, economic development specialists, and community development workers, to plan and implement development projects.

-• Advocating for sustainable development: This may involve promoting development strategies that take into account the needs of the community and the environment.
+• Advocating for sustainable development: This may involve promoting development strategies that consider the community's and the environment's needs.

 List of Career Options

-There is a wide range of career options available to graduates of an MSc in Regional Development Planning and Management program.
+A wide range of career options is available to graduates of an MSc in Regional Development Planning and Management program.
 Some specific career titles that graduates of these programs may pursue include:

 • Regional planner